Calculation method and transaction dataset for SWESTR

 Depending on the circumstances, the alternative calculation method has two variants.
 The methods are based on calculating the average difference between SWESTR and the policy rate for a certain number of days and then adding the policy rate for the day for which the reference rate is to be calculated.
 If any of the robustness requirements are unfulfilled, transaction data for the current day and the two preceding banking days is used.
 In the event of system failure meaning that the day’s transactions are unavailable, only historic data for the two preceding banking days is used.

-See appendix with mathematical formulas for a mathematical formulation of the alternative calculation methods.
+See the information document about SWESTR for a mathematical formulation of the alternative calculation methods.